 - Data Usage: In this step the technical aspects for data processing and data analytics are covered.

-As a consequence, a concrete set of 28 technical requirements was defined and documented.
+A concrete set of 28 technical requirements were defined and documented.
 An extract of these requirements is presented in the table below.

 |Step in BigDataOcean Data Value Chain||Technology Requirements|